lightmetrica/lightmetrica-v3/doc/intro.rst

 Characteristics
 ===============

-In particular, we can characterize the requirements of the research-oriented renderer with three criteria: *extensibility*, *verifiability* and *orchestraction*.
+In particular, we can characterize the requirements of the research-oriented renderer with three criteria: *extensibility*, *verifiability* and *orchestration*.
 Lightmetrica provides various features to meet the requirements.

 Extensibility
 -------------